pbeagon/distFit/README.md

 # distFit
-An R package to investigate goodness-of-fit with statisical distributions
+An R package to investigate goodness-of-fit with statistical distributions